puppetlabs/puppetlabs-docker/README.md

 #### `scale`

 A hash of the name of compose services and number of containers.

-Values- Compose services: 'string' , containers: 'an integrer'.
+Values - Compose services: 'string' , containers: 'integer'.

 #### `options`